Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 Questions, questions...

-There are many questions around the difference between regenerative and sustainable tourism.
+There are many questions about the difference between regenerative and sustainable tourism.
 Some see regenerative tourism as a new word and a way of diffusing attention away from sustainable tourism.
 Some see it as just another buzzword and dismiss without another thought.
 Some align regenerative tourism with a market segment and see it as re-generating travellers through health and wellness visitor experiences.

 Regenerative tourism is so much more.
 Understanding the difference between regenerative and sustainable tourism is important since they are complementary and not competitive concepts.
 It starts with understanding how the concept of sustainability has evolved and why progress has been so slow.